Beijing–Guangzhou high-speed railway: Connections to local transport

 To minimize disruptions to existing urban areas and provide large curve radii, the Beijing–Guangzhou high-speed railway, similar to other such railways in China, was constructed in an alignment somewhat different from the existing Beijing–Guangzhou Railway.
 In most cities served by the high-speed railway, its trains stop at stations built specifically for the new line, which are away from the urban core and the city's conventional railway station.
 In some of the larger cities, it may take more than an hour to ride a bus or taxi from the city centre to the high-speed rail station.
 One notable exception is Shijiazhuang station, which is shared with conventional trains and located in city centre (but moved south from the original).
 It is also possible for high-speed trains to stop at Zhengzhou station and Hankou station, which shared the characteristics of Shijiazhuang Station, but unlike Shijiazhuang they are not on main track of the Beijing-Guangzhou High Speed line.

 To alleviate this most of the cities involved have improved the public transit access to the new high-speed rail stations, or plan to do so.
-Guangzhounan station is already served by Guangzhou Metro (Line 2) and Beijingxi station served by Beijing Metro (Line 7, 9).
+Guangzhounan station is already served by Guangzhou Metro (Line 2) and Beijingxi station served by Beijing Subway (Line 7, 9).
 Wuhan station is served by Wuhan Metro's Line 4 and Zhengzhoudong station by Zhengzhou Metro's Line 1, both of which opened in December 2013, and Shijiazhuang station by Shijiazhuang Metro's Line 3, opened in June 2017.

 Transfers to other rail lines

 Guangzhounan station and Wuhan station are designed as hubs for several high-speed railway (HSR) lines.
 Frequent service to Zhuhai is available at Guangzhou South, while a connection to Yichang can be made at Wuhan.

 Although the Beijing–Guangzhou HSR largely parallels the older conventional Beijing–Guangzhou line, most of the HSR stations are located away from the local conventional train stations.
 Therefore, direct transfer to conventional (not high-speed) trains is possible only at a few stations along the route.
-Among them are Beijing West (which is one of the nation's main passenger railway hubs), Shijiazhuang, and Guangzhoubei.
+Among them are Beijing West (which is one of the nation's main passenger railway hubs), Shijiazhuang, and Guangzhou North, where both lines meet.